What is Business Responsibility and Sustainability Reporting (BRSR) and Why is it Important?

 BRSR is a comprehensive framework introduced by the Securities and Exchange Board of India (SEBI) for listed Indian companies.
-It requires businesses to disclose their performance on environmental, social, and governance (ESG) factors.
+It requires businesses to disclose their performance on environmental, social, & governance (ESG) factors and prepare a structured Business Responsibility and Sustainability Report aligned with prescribed BRSR standards.
 The BRSR, which more closely aligns with global sustainability reporting standards, replaces the earlier Business Responsibility Report (BRR).

 The objective of BRSR is to encourage companies to move beyond a solely financially focused mindset and consider their impact on people and the planet.
 By providing quantifiable metrics on things like energy consumption, water usage, employee well-being, and ethical conduct, the BRSR helps investors and other stakeholders make more informed decisions.